 If you are a Licensee in the Covent Garden area and are considering applying for a new or varied licence then please contact the CGCA Licensing Committee.
 We would much rather discuss the application in advance than have to argue about it in front of a Council Committee.
 Please see our suggested Guidance notes for Licence applicants.

 If you are a resident or business and a licensed premise near you causes you any sort of nuisance or disturbance then please make sure that you complain to Camden or Westminster either at the time or shortly afterwards, copying us in if possible.
 These complaints are taken seriously by the Council Enforcement teams.
 They are also very useful if the premises later apply for a variation or if the problems become so acute that you or the CGCA decides that the licence needs to be reviewed.

 We work with both Westminster and Camden on revising their Licensing Policies to improve the protection that they give local residents.
 The whole of the CGCA’s area is a “Special Policy Area” which means that there is a presumption to refuse new or varied licences unless they can show that they should be treated as an exception.

 CGCA Licensing Subcommittee

 The Licensing Sub-Committee discusses applications as they come up rather than having regular meetings.
-We are always looking for people who can help with reviewing applications, writing representations, negotiating with applicants and attending hearings.
+We involve our members and other local people who are likely to be affected by each application, in order to inform our views.
+We are always looking for people who can help with reviewing applications, liaising with residents and businesses, writing representations, negotiating with applicants and attending hearings.
 If this appeals to you, please get in touch.